oliviersamson/Muck-BugFixes/README.md

 - Fixed a bug where the prompt for changing a key bind was shown behind the settings UI while in a game
 - Fixed a bug where the Underdog achievement couldn't be earned (if you already have enough buff kills, you will earn this achievement on game launch)
 - Fixed a bug where the AchievementManager instance was null on Scene Reload after starting the first game after game launch, making it impossible to earn some achievements on subsequent games
+- Fixed a bug where it was possible to move the camera with the gameover UI opened when playing a multiplayer game

 ## TODO: Future fixes